git/git.github.io/rev_news/drafts/edition-4.md

 * ["git commit --date" does not behave well?](http://thread.gmane.org/gmane.comp.version-control.git/269832) (*written by Junio C Hamano*)

-Bastien Traverse was having trouble lying the date when creating a commit with the `--date` parameter to `git commit` command.
+Bastien Traverse was having trouble specifying the date when creating a commit with the `--date` parameter to `git commit` command.
 He tried various formats, e.g. `git commit --amend --date="2015-05-21 16∶31 +0200"` and got the date right but not the hours and minutes.